MultiSafepay/docs/content/payments/methods/banks/bank-transfer/integration-and-testing.md

 **Note:**

-- You can't test the following:
+- You can't test:
-  - Sending a refund API request
+  - Refunding via the API
-  - Sending a direct API request with an IBAN to test different transaction statuses
+  - Sending direct API requests with an IBAN to test different transaction statuses
-- In the live environment it is not possible to accept a refund order.
-This is done automatically.
+- In the live environment, you can't accept refund orders.
+These are done automatically.

 {{< /details >}}